moismailzai/clockify/README.md

 ## Summary
 Rough PHP bindings for the Clockify API.
-The main reason I built this is because none of Clockify's built-in reports allow time entries with duplicate titles to be aggregated.
+The main reason this was built is that Clockify's built-in reports don't time entries that have duplicate titles to be aggregated.

 ## Installation